 Perhaps no love is strong enough to get through the whole life.
 But it seems that we do not have anything else which could withstand life, but love.
 Wieslaw Myśliwski

-The last few days I spent in the backyard of Vladimir Vallega’s property – the man who pulled me out of the very bad mood, or, literally, out of the roadside ditch, where a few days earlier I was lying with a fever, and a piercing muscle and kidneys pain.
-Every morning and evening, on a regular basis, I was visited by the head of the bodyguards of a nearby mall.
+The last few days I spent in the backyard of Vladimir Vallega’s property – the man who pulled me out of a very bad mood, or, literally, out of a roadside ditch, where a few days earlier I was lying with a fever, and a piercing pain of my muscles and kidneys.
+Every morning and evening, on a regular basis, I was visited by the head of bodyguards of a nearby mall.
 He would bring water, sometimes food and kept asking if I wanted to call my family.
-I would lie down a little bit more in a cozy ditch, but my body began to swell strangely, and the pain has become to be so unbearable that it didn’t allow me to sleep, so I had nothing esle to do, than to put my tent down, say goodbye to the pleasant lodgings and, surely, to the boss for the care and protection I received against any possible juvenile offenders.
+I wanted to lie down a little bit more in a cozy ditch, but my body began to swell strangely, and the pain started to be so unbearable that I couldn’t sleep, so I had nothing esle to do, than to put down my tent, say goodbye to the pleasant lodgings and, surely, to the boss for care and protection I received against any possible juvenile offenders.

 After a visit, we went back to the restaurant.
 I ate three pupusas (pancakes with cheese and meat), which almost burst my stomach.
-Firstly, Vladimir suggested hotel, but when he realised what my budget for the trip was – he changed his mind, and suggested the roof of his restaurant.
-The roof was a great place, but the idea of converting it into a cosy apartment did not please the police, so the next day I moved to the Vladimir’s house, or, actually, the backyard of his property.
+Firstly, Vladimir suggested that I should go to the nearest hotel, but when he realised what my budget for the trip was – he changed his mind, and suggested the roof of his restaurant.
+The roof was a really great place, but the idea of converting it into a cosy apartment did not please the police, so the next day I moved to the Vladimir’s house, or, actually, the backyard of his property.

 Apart from the restaurant Portena, Vladimir leads a second, similar place – on the ground floor of his house.
-Unlike Porteny, this second restaurant is a typical comedor, where, for very little money (in Salvador, the currency is American dollar) you can eat a decent breakfast or a substantial lunch.
+This second restaurant is a typical comedor, where, for very little money (in Salvador, the currency is American dollar) you can eat decent breakfast or substantial lunch.
 The comedor is a family business.
-Vladimir’s wife works here, along with his children, brothers and sisters, aunts and uncles.
+Vladimir’s wife works here, along with their children, brothers and sisters, aunts and uncles.

 Ali and Junior, Vladimir’s children, do not go to school.
-They learn at home.
-They have private tutors.
-At the end of the year they take all-year exam at school.
+They learn at home, and have private tutors.
+At the end of the year they take one, all-year exam at school.
 Textbooks for learning are printed in Honduras, where “home” way to educate children is more common than it is in Salvador.
 Junior is fourteen years old, and speaks fluent English with a very good accent.

 Happiness is our natural state.
 Happiness is the natural state of little children, to whom the kingdom belongs until they have been polluted and contaminated by the stupidity of society and culture.
 To acquire happiness you don’t have to do anything, because happiness cannot be acquired.
 Does anybody know why?
 Because we have it already.
 How can you acquire what you already have?
 Then why don’t you experience it?
 Because you’ve got to drop something.
 You’ve got to drop illusions.
 You don’t have to add anything in order to be happy; you’ve got to drop something De Mello Anthony